Harbour Cruise Amsterdam

-A large tour ship with a professional captain takes you and the other passengers on a fixed route.
-This route combines the busiest part of the IJ with a more quiet part of the port area to the west of Central Station.
+A harbour cruise takes you on a fixed route combining the busiest part of the IJ with a quieter section of the port area to the west of Central Station.

-You get to see Amsterdam from a very different perspective: rough, spacious and industrial at some spots.
-Recently, a lot of new buildings have been built on both sides of the IJ.
-Behind that on the south side you can see the silhouette of the old city centre.
-The northern shore is an interesting mixture of industry, cultural venues, office buildings, residential areas and hospitality venues.
+You’ll experience Amsterdam from a completely different perspective: rugged, spacious, and industrial in some areas.
+Recently, many new buildings have been erected on both sides of the IJ.
+Beyond that, on the south side, you’ll catch a glimpse of the silhouette of the old city center.
+The northern shore offers an interesting mix of industry, cultural venues, office buildings, residential areas, and hospitality venues.

-Additionally to the regular freight ships and ferries, there is a chance of spotting a really large sea cruise ship.
-Apart from the rare Harbour Safari, do not expect to get deep into the industrial part of the harbour.
-That is a highly restricted area.
+In addition to regular freight ships and ferries, there’s a chance of spotting a large sea cruise ship.
+However, don’t expect to venture far into the industrial part of the harbour, as access is highly restricted.

-In our opinion a harbour tour is not a substitute for a proper Amsterdam canal tour.
-It is rather a worthwhile additional experience.
-If you have the time, do both!
+In our view, a harbour tour isn’t a replacement for a proper Amsterdam canal tour; rather, it’s a valuable supplementary experience.
+If you have the time, consider doing both!

 - Experience the unknown side of Amsterdam

 - Interesting contrast to the old city center

 - Cold, rain and wind have more impact here